-- Once rosters are released, within a week please send a welcome letter to your team to include:
+- Once rosters are released, within a week please send a welcome letter (feel free to plagiarize the template attached at the bottom of this section!) to your team to include:

 - Season expectations…Good Sportsmanship, Code of Conduct and BAYS ZERO TOLERANCE can be included or referenced on the website www.dssoccer.net.